Fortified and wooden churches, imposing castles, medieval cities, fantastic painted monasteries, wild nature, traditions, rural vibe and many more!

 Accommodation in Sighet, 3* pension, breakfast included.

-After breakfast, we will cross the Carpathian Mountains to Bucovina, the famous region in the north-east of Romania.
+After breakfast, we will cross the Carpathian Mountains to Bukovina, the famous region in the north-east of Romania.

-The "Painted" Monasteries is the major Moldavian destination, because of the vivid and animated frescoes on their church walls.
+The "Painted Monasteries" are the major Moldavian destination, because of the vivid and animated frescoes on their church walls.
 These depict Biblical and other scenes, designed in sequences almost like strip cartoons to educate the local people in the Orthodox religion.
 Due to their singleness, the monasteries in Bucovina are now UNESCO protected cultural sites.
 The art historians compare their artistic value with the mural paintings of San Marco church of Venice or the church of Orvietto.
 The secret of the Moldavian painters who prepared the colors and the techniques that made the paintings incredibly resistant is still a mystery.

 After breakfast will visit Voronet Monastery (1547, most known for the frescoes with predominant blue color - Voronet blue, surnamed “The Sixtin Chapel of the East", these frescoes depict a fairy-tale world, painted on a "piece of heaven".
 This "jewel of Bucovina" was built by Romanian great ruler Stefan the Great in 1488).